huangli712/ACFlow/test/tutor.md

 # Summary of tutorials

-*Please run the gendata.jl script in every folder to generate input data at first.*
+*Please run the gendata.jl script in each folder to generate input data at first.*

 * **T01**
     * Fermionic + Matsubara